ImaneKABKAB/formation-eazytraining-devops-gitlabCICD/README.md

 we gonna create a Gitlab CI/CD pipeline to deploy  a static website in a staging environment and a production environment.

-Here is the project gileb repo link [static-website-example](https://gitlab.com/zinima/static-website-example) .
+Here is the project gitlab repo link [static-website-example](https://gitlab.com/zinima/static-website-example) .

 prerequisites: